Creating and editing custom relationships in custom attributes

 - Under the Custom section, add the employee you want to grant visibility to.
 For example, suppose I want to give Jack manager-type visibility into Preston's profile.
 In that case, I will want to 1) click in to edit Preston's profile and then 2) add Jack's name under the "Dotted Line Manager" custom attribute I created.

 - Click Save.

 Step 3: Configure what visibility to give the relationship

-- Navigate to Admin > Platform > People > Permissions.
+- Navigate to Admin > Organization > People > Permissions.

 - Under Custom attribute relationships, click Configure next to the associated attribute.

 - Choose one of the seven visibility options for the custom relationships:

 - Click Save.